maikelgalvao182/flutter_starterkit/README.md

-# partiu
+# Boora

-A new Flutter project.
+A Flutter project for event planning and social activities.

 ## Getting Started